Lokad/Terab/prototype/docs/sozu-table.md

 * on nearly all data storage devices, data cannot be accessed at the byte level; instead, whenever a byte is read, physically the device retrieves a buffer of 4kB or larger.
 The Sozu table explicitly takes advantage of this property of the underlying storage hardware, in order to reduce its IOPS requirements.
 * all writes do not need to be immediately durable; durability is only required to be guaranteed at the block boundaries in the Bitcoin context.
 In exchange for more restricted durability guarantees, the Sozu table reduces its IOPS requirements.
 * data storage technologies offer varying economic trade-offs, where the options delivering the most IOPS are also the ones with higher _per GB_ costs.
 The hierarchical design of the Sozu table is naturally suitable to have each layer supported by potentially distinct data storage devices.
+* the Lindy effect implies that old UTXO entries are also the ones that are most likely to live the longest.
+Thus, the layers offering the most IOPS are dedicated to the fresh UTXOs, while the layers that offer the best _per GB_ cost, are dedicated to old UTXOs.
 * by decorating the TXO entries with their lifecycle metadata, the Sozu table can gracefully and lazily handle the limited contention that exists on the tip of the blockchain.
 Multiple chain tips can coexist and compete for the same hardware resources, until Bitcoin settles for the one chain deemed longest.

 The Sozu table offers the possibility to query not just one UTXO dataset, but _all_ the _recent_ UTXO datasets.
 This capability is important to gracefully handle competing tips of the blockchain.

 The following graph illustrates the high-level organization of the Sozu table.
 The Sozu table organizes its entries across multiple layers.
 Each layer contains many buckets.
 Each bucket has a reference to a bucket range in the next layer.

-Each bucket has also a _maximum block height_ value which identifies the highest block height observed for an entry in one of its children.
+Each bucket has also a _maximum production block height_ value which identifies the highest block height observed for an entry in one of its children.
 This value plays an important in role in optimizing writes.

 ![The Sozu table, a hierarchical variant of a hash table](sozu.png)